RTEMS/rtems-docs/README.txt

 online resources can be used.
 Save the source and the generated PNG file in the same directory under 'images'.

+*Note:*
+Please consider using PlantUML and Ditaa before other tools because we can generate the images from source automatically and it gives the documentation a similar look and feel.
+Other options may be considered if the image cannot be easly created by PlantUML or Ditaa but please ask before starting down that path because it may not be accepted.

+Image editing tools tend to have a specific look and feel and this characterizes the images they create.
+Altering an image often means the original tool is required.
+An open output format allows us to integrate the image into the document however we are then required to monitor and maintain that tool if we need to make changes.
+The fewer alternatives we have to maintain the easier it is for the project over a long period of time.

 Host Setup
 ----------